 - Interested in becoming a certified teacher in New York State

 - Academically qualified with a minimum 3.0 cumulative GPA

 - Experience working/volunteering in urban communities

 - Committed to working/teaching in a New York City public school

 - Have already completed 24 credits toward an associate degree or 45 credits toward a bachelor’s degree, or be currently enrolled in a CUNY graduate teacher education program

 Enrolled CUNY students who do not meet the full criteria should still apply, and may be accepted as a “pipeline” student with at least a 2.75 cumulative GPA.
 Eligible?
-Apply NOW through the fall deadline of September 15, 2017.
+The priority deadline for the Fall 2018 application is June 8, 2018.

 The CUNY NYC Men Teach program provides academic and financial supports to program participants, with the goal of supporting them through the certification and hiring process so they can enter the NYC teaching workforce as effective urban educators.
 Program participants may receive monthly metro cards, free certification exam practice tests and other financial incentives, as well as access to a dedicated program counselor who will help with advisement and academic supports.
 NYC Men Teach participants also convene for a semester-long seminar focused on culturally-responsive education.

 CUNY students at all CUNY campuses can access an online application.
-The deadline for Fall 2017 applications is September 15, 2017.
-Please complete the application on your computer and not your phone.
+The priority deadline for the Fall 2018 application is June 8, 2018!
+Please complete the application and submit it to your college NYCMT Manager.
 A complete application includes the following:

 - A completed online application form